MSF quits prisons in Libya city over "torture"

 "They suspended me from the top of the door by my wrists for about an hour and kept beating me.
 They also kicked me."

-The International Committee of the Red Cross said on Thursday that it has visited 8,500 detainees across Libya but declined to comment on the MSF decision to suspend its work.

-(Additional reporting by Stephanie Nebehay in Geneva; Writing by Christian Lowe; Edited by Diana Abdallah)
+(Additional reporting by Stephanie Nebehay in Geneva; Writing by Christian Lowe; Edited by Richard Meares)